Tag Archives: Mike Higgs

 OiNK! #41: POP-OUT COMiC

-It’s been a long time since we’ve had the pleasure of a Jeremy Banx cover, the last one was way back in #19 at the beginning of last year.
+It’s been a long time since we’ve had the pleasure of a Jeremy Banx cover, the last one was for #19 at the beginning of last year.
 His covers hold a special place in my piggy heart since his was the first one I ever saw in #14.
 For this issue’s front page Burp the Smelly Alien is giving himself an all-over body workout, quite literally.
 But despite Burp’s starring role, the biggest headline is given to Pete Throb of Pete and his Pimple.

 It’s a delightfully written tale of our smelly friend simply enjoying himself while on holiday.
 It just so happens that holiday is on a distant, desolate planet made entirely of sand.
 The first page alone would’ve made for a great strip, with its atmospheric captions and imaginative representations of this wonder of the universe, only for it to house Burp’s holiday ranch!
 Naturally.
 But we also have him enjoying his unique vacation before, as always, he inadvertently causes a bit of chaos.